-The number of purchases and other similar transactions made by mobile users shows an annual growth of 20-30% since 2013, and this tendency already can’t be ignored.
-Therefore, online stores should offer such customers the same quality of website usability as users of standard PCs have.
+The number of purchases and other similar transactions made by mobile users shows an annual growth of 20-30% since 2013, this tendency already can’t be ignored.
+Therefore, online stores should offer such customers the same quality of usability as users of standard PCs have.
 This task can be successfully solved with responsive design, which will be discussed in detail in our article.

 Generally, responsive web design is no longer a fashionable trend.
 However, in the modern e-commerce world, it turns into a necessity.
-Despite the same user experience, a responsive layout also positively impacts the speed and SEO of an online store.
+Despite the same user experience, a responsive layout positively impacts the speed and SEO of an online store.

 Why is Responsive Design So Good?

 The responsive web design of an online store allows making it more comfortable for users that browse the web on mobile, such as smartphones, tablets.
 Below we will tell about several other benefits.

 According to the data provided by a set of studies, the number of online stores developed using a responsive layout is still less than 5%.
 If you promptly switch to such a design in the nearest future, this can give a competitive advantage in the niche.

 The main disadvantage is that users are forced to do additional scrolling, other unnecessary actions.
 This irritates them, nudges them towards closing the page.
 Responsive layout design prevents such situations, helps to make the interaction with an online store on mobile convenient.

 You will surely come up with a question: “Do I need responsive design, or can I do with what I have for some time?”
 To make the right decision, you have to go through a few steps.

 Step 1.
 Analyze competitors.
 Just browse the websites of main competitors.
 Check whether they are using a responsive layout.
 If yes, they probably have solid reasons to do that, you also should consider such an option.